 Checklist 3-1 Script/Notes □ 1.
 Develop procedures and standing orders for the processing of walk-in defendants by support personnel.
-For a more complete discussion of a criminal defendant's rights, see Municipal Courts and the Texas Judicial System : Chapter 4. □ a.
-Give v procee valk-in defendants information on court (1) Pay special attention to the right to a jury trial and the right to counsel; and See Chapter 4. □ (2) Be aware that special procedures apply when dealing with a juvenile.
+For a more complete discussion of a criminal defendant's rights, see Municipal Courts and the Texas Judicial System : Chapter 4. walk-in defendants information on court eedings: □ (1) Pay special attention to the right to a jury trial and the right to counsel; and See Chapter 4. □ (2) Be aware that special procedures apply when dealing with a juvenile.
 See Chapter 13. □ 2.
-They may info ot sugge rt personnel not to give legal advice. rm individuals of the procedures, but st or recommend a particular course of Court support personnel may not engage in the unauthorized practice of law.
+Instruct support personnel not to give legal advice.
+They may inform individuals of the procedures, but may not suggest or recommend a particular course of action.
+Court support personnel may not engage in the unauthorized practice of law.
 Sec.
 81.101, G.C. □ 3.
 When a guilty plea is processed or a fine is paid, the clerk should verify that it is being done by the defendant or person authorized to act for the defendant.
 A guilty plea is void when it is not entered by or authorized by the defendant.
 Ex parte Super , 175 S.W.
 697 (Tex.
 Crim.
 App.
 1915).